NatnaelAyele/00.00/readme.md

 ### `database is locked`

-Stop the API and any database viewer before running the full ETL.
+The full ETL requires the API and external database viewers to be stopped.
 SQLite permits multiple readers but only one writer.
-Restart the backend after loading finishes.
+The backend can restart after loading finishes.

 ### Analytics are empty after a late ETL failure

-If all trips were loaded, run:
+For a complete trips table, run:

 ```bash
 python -m etl.load.load_all --analytics-only
 ```

-If trips are incomplete, rerun the full loader instead.
+An incomplete trips table requires the full loader instead.

 ### Zone map is blank